-Applications of cathodoluminescence (CL) imaging in geoscience and materials science harness the characteristic emission of visible light from crystalline materials bombarded by high-energy electrons to study the internal structure and composition of natural and engineered materials.
-Examples include determination of trace element concentrations in minerals, mapping of defects in semiconductors, and constraining the (re)crystallization history of rocks (Boggs and Krinsley, 2006).
-Variation in the CL spectrum, typically described in terms of changes in the color of emitted light, arise from impurities or defects, and may be related to variations in the material's formation conditions (e.g., parent fluid chemical composition, temperature, rate).
-Consequently, 9 in the geosciences, CL has been used to study the formation and alteration of minerals of various 10 origins (Barker et al., 1991; Tarashchan and Waychunas, 1995; Boggs and Krinsley, 2006).
-11 12 Goethite (α -FeOOH), hematite (α -Fe2O3) and magnetite (Fe3O4) are the three most common 13 naturally-occurring Fe oxides and oxyhydroxides (Cornell and Schwertmann, 2003).
-They occur 14 in a variety of marine sediments and sedimentary rocks, some of which are major economic sources of Fe, as well as in soils, bog deposits and spring deposits (Schwertmann and Cornell, 15 16 1991; Yapp, 2001).
-In addition to their economic significance, the widespread occurrence and geologic abundance of Fe oxides and oxyhydroxides suggests their potential as repositories of 17 information about various environmental and Earth-history properties.
-Indeed, Fe oxides have 18 been used to study the geologic history of seawater oxygen isotopes (Galili et al., 2019), the 19 evolution of atmospheric oxygen concentrations (Holland, 1984 and references therein), past 20 ocean redox conditions (Sperling et al., 2015; Stolper and Keller, 2018), the genesis and 21 subsequent alteration of banded iron formations (Ahn and Buseck, 1990; Bekker et al., 2010; 22 Rasmussen et al., 2016; Konhauser et al., 2017), and past (micro)biological Fe-related metabolic 23 activity (Heimann et al., 2010; Craddock and Dauphas, 2011).
-For all such applications, it is 24 25 necessary to assess the fidelity of the Fe oxides and oxyhydroxides as repositories of paleo-26 environmental information, and this is hindered by the difficulty in applying petrographic methods to study these minerals.
-For example, all Fe oxides and oxyhydroxides are opaque in 27 28 transmitted light microscopy, but bright in scanning-electron microscopic imaging (Goldstein et al., 2017).
-Reflected light microscopy techniques have been used in the past to study Fe oxides, 29 both visually (e.g., Howie et al., 1992) and by inspection of reflectance at specific wavelengths 30 (e.g., Pirard and Lebichot, 2004).
-However, limited lateral resolution, a relatively low detection 31 limit, and color and wavelength band overlaps between different Fe oxides (e.g., lepidocrocite and goethite; Scheinost et al, 1998) limit the utility of such approaches and motivate the development of alternative methods, such as CL.
+Applications of cathodoluminescence (CL) imaging in geoscience and materials science harness the characteristic emission of visible light from crystalline materials bombarded by highenergy electrons to study the internal structure and composition of natural and engineered materials.
+Examples include determination of trace element concentrations in minerals, mapping of defects in semiconductors, and constraining the (re)crystallization history of rocks (Boggs and Krinsley 2006).
+Variations in the CL spectrum, typically described in terms of changes in the color of emitted light, arise from impurities or defects and may be related to variations in the material's formation conditions (e.g., parent fluid chemical composition, temperature, rate).
+Consequently, in geosciences, CL has been used to study the formation and alteration of minerals of various origins (Machel et al. 1991; Tarashchan and Waychunas 1995; Boggs and Krinsley 2006).

+Goethite (α -FeOOH), hematite (α -Fe2O3), and magnetite (Fe3O4) are the three most common naturally occurring Fe oxides and oxyhydroxides (Cornell and Schwertmann 2003).
+They occur in various marine sediments and sedimentary rocks, some of which are major economic sources of Fe, as well as in soils, bog deposits, and spring deposits (Schwertmann and Cornell 1991; Yapp 2001).
+In addition to their economic significance, the widespread occurrence and geologic abundance of Fe oxides and oxyhydroxides suggest their potential as repositories of information about various environmental and Earth-history properties.
+Indeed, Fe oxides have been used to study the geologic history of seawater oxygen isotopes (Galili et al. 2019), the evolution of atmospheric oxygen concentrations (Holland 1984 and references therein), past ocean redox conditions (Sperling et al. 2015; Stolper and Keller 2018), the genesis and subsequent alteration of banded iron formations (Ahn and Buseck 1990; Bekker et al. 2010; Rasmussen et al. 2016; Konhauser et al. 2017), and past (micro)biological Fe-related metabolic activity (Heimann et al. 2010; Craddock and Dauphas 2011).
+For all such applications, it is necessary to assess the fidelity of the Fe oxides and oxyhydroxides as repositories of paleo-environmental information, and this is hindered by the difficulty in applying petrographic methods to study these minerals.
+For example, all Fe oxides and oxyhydroxides are opaque in transmitted light microscopy but bright in scanning-electron microscopic imaging (Goldstein et al. 2017).
+Reflected light microscopy techniques have been used in the past to study Fe oxides, both visually (e.g., Deer et al. 1992) and by inspection of reflectance at specific wavelengths (e.g., Pirard and Lebichot 2004).
+However, limited lateral resolution, a relatively low detection limit, and color and wavelength band overlaps between different Fe oxides (e.g., lepidocrocite and goethite; Scheinost et al. 1998) limit the utility of such approaches and motivate the development of alternative methods, such as CL.